google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

-As described in Section 5.3 of [RFC5652], the `SignerInfo.signedAttrs` field MUST be present (because the `eContentType` is not `id-data`) and MUST contain at least a content-type attribute and a message-digest attribute.
+As described in Section 5.3 of [RFC5652], the `SignerInfo.signedAttrs` field MUST be present (because the `eContentType` is not `id-data`) and MUST contain a content-type attribute and a message-digest attribute.
 This field is included in the message digest calculation process (see Section 5.4 of [RFC5652]), which ensures that the `signature` in the CMS object will not be a valid X.509v3 signature and so cannot be used to construct a certificate from the precertificate.

 # Log Format and Operation